 • The font should be 9-point Times New Roman.
 Subheadings of the essential items in the Turkish abstract and the English abstract should be in bold font as shown in the sample table.

-Notes for the English abstract (Abstract):
+Notes for the English Abstract:

 • The Abstract should follow the English grammar and spelling rules.

-• English and Turkish abstracts should be consistent with each other (e.g. order and alignment of the items, concepts, terms, etc.), and the translation of terms should correspond to the relevant English literature.
+• The English and Turkish abstracts should be consistent with each other (e.g. order and alignment of the items, concepts, terms, etc.), and the translation of terms should correspond to the relevant English literature.
 Margins in the English abstract should be the same as those in the Turkish abstract.

 Notes for Extended Abstracts: